 Figure 2.1.
-Schematic Representation of the Forced-Choice Picture-Selection Task

-A FCPST is a type of multiple-choice task, which is a forced-choice memory measure.
-Other commonly used forced-choice memory measures include the sentence recognition task (SRT) and sentence verification task (SVT).
-In the SRT participants have to decide if the test sentence appeared in the preceding text or not.
+Schematic Representation of the Forced-Choice Picture-Selection Task if the test sentence appeared in the preceding text or not.
 In the SVT participants have to decide if, based on the preceding passage, the test sentence is true or false.
-If the correct inference has been drawn participants are predicted to falsely recognise the test sentence on the SRT, but correctly validate or select the test sentence on the SVT and multiplechoice task (MCT), respectively.
+If the correct inference has been drawn participants are predicted to falsely recognise the test sentence on the SRT, but correctly validate or select the test sentence on the SVT and multiple-choice task (MCT), respectively.